Intro-CS-App-Dev-and-Deploy/App-Development/Drawing Program/README.md

 - Quit Button
 - New Paper Button
 - Music Button
-- Optional: background images like a colour book
+- Background images like a colour book

 ---